-Assistant Professor of Art
+Associate Professor of Art

-In Spring 2017, he founded Studio 165+ — a student-run design studio course at Ball State University in which students work with regional, national, and international clients.
-The design work produced by Studio 165+ has been featured in several publications and continues to win regional and national design awards.
-In 2019 and 2020, students from this course have been included in the “Students to Watch” list and the School of Art Visual Communication program has been featured in the “Top Design Schools” list by Graphic Design USA Magazine.
+In Spring 2017, Shantanu founded Studio 165+ — a student-run design studio course at Ball State University in which students work with regional, national, and international clients.
+The design work produced by Studio 165+ has been featured in several publications and has won over 35 regional and national design awards.
+Since 2019, students from this course have been included in the “Students to Watch” list, and the School of Art Visual Communication program has been featured in the “Top Design Schools” list by Graphic Design USA Magazine.